-These cancers generally have a poor prognosis, with five-year survival rates of between 15% and 20%.
+Across the country, lung, esophageal and stomach cancers are the fastest growing and most lethal types of cancer, with a five-year survival rate of less than 20%.
 However, there have been remarkable advances in the treatment of lung and esophageal/gastric cancer in the past five to ten years, and surgeons at the Montreal General Hospital (MGH) have contributed directly to many of them.

 We were the first hospital in North America to perform endoscopic submucosal dissection.
 Our program is still the largest and most effective in Canada, and we receive requests from across the country.
 Thanks to the Foundation’s support, I travelled to Japan to familiarize myself with this technique, which I am now passing on to the upcoming generation of surgeons here in Montreal.